-We expect to rely on third parties to conduct our clinical trials, and those third parties may not perform satisfactorily, including failing to meet deadlines for completing such trials.
+We rely on third parties to conduct our clinical trials, and those third parties may not perform satisfactorily, including failing to meet deadlines for completing such trials.

-We rely on third-party clinical research organizations (CROs) to conduct our Phase 1 clinical trial programs for NX-2127 and NX-1607, and we will rely on third-party CMOs to conduct our planned Phase 1 clinical trial programs for NX-5948 and DeTIL-0255, and any other clinical trials for other drug candidates.
-We currently do not plan to conduct any clinical trials independently.
+We rely on third-party contract research organizations (CROs) to conduct our Phase 1 clinical trial programs for NX-2127, NX-1607, NX-5948 and DeTIL-0255 and we will rely on third-party CROs to conduct any clinical trials for other drug candidates.
 Agreements with these CROs might terminate for a variety of reasons, including for their failure to perform.
 Entry into alternative arrangements, if necessary, could significantly delay our product development activities.